vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a virtual container host with the following configuration:

-- Specifies the user name, password, datacenter, image store, bridge network, and name for the virtual container host.
+- Specifies the user name, password, datacenter, thumbprint, image store, bridge network, and name for the virtual container host.
 - Designates `rp 1` in cluster `cluster 1` as the resource pool in which to place the virtual container host.
 Note that the resource pool and cluster names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
+--thumbprint <i>certificate_thumbprint</i>
 --compute-resource 'cluster 1'/'rp 1'
 --image-store datastore1
 --bridge-network vic-bridge